abilandz/PH8124/Lecture_4/Lecture_4.md

 But in most cases of practical interest, `[[ ... ]]` and `[ ... ]` behave in the same way and yield the same results.

-Test constructs also return the exit status — if the test was successful the exit status is set to 0 in this context.
+Test constructs also return the exit status &mdash; if the test was successful the exit status is set to 0 in this context.
 Which operators we can use within these two test constructs depends on the nature of the content of the variable(s) we are putting to the test.
 Roughly, we can divide the use cases of the test construct `[[ ... ]]` into the following three categories, and we enlist the meaningful operators for each category:

 * General case: `-z, -n, ==, != , =~`
 * Integers: `-gt, -ge, -lt, -le, -eq`
 * Files and directories: `-f, -d, -e, -s, -nt, -ot`

-These three distinct categories of `[[ ... ]]` usage are best explained with a few concrete examples — we start with the general case.
+These three distinct categories of `[[ ... ]]` usage are best explained with a few concrete examples &mdash; we start with the general case.

 #### General case